NASA working to hunt down a pesky air leak on the International Space Station

-Three people zipping around over the Earth on the International Space Station have a bit of a mystery on their hands thanks to a small but persistent air leak.
-NASA is going into sleuthing mode to find the source.
+Three space explorers zipping around over the Earth on the International Space Station have a bit of a mystery on their hands thanks to a small but persistent air leak.
+NASA is in sleuthing mode to find the source.

 While an air leak in space sounds worrisome, NASA isn't fretting it.
 "The leak is still within segment specifications and presents no immediate danger to the crew or the space station," NASA said in a statement on Thursday.